translationtips/dls-results/README.md

 ## File: *DLS features for 10% of languages.csv*

-This is a UTF-8 encoded CSV file consisting of a header row containing the column nanes, followed by one row for every DLS feature that was harvested for every language in the 10% sample.
+This is a UTF-8 encoded CSV file consisting of a header row containing the column names, followed by one row for every DLS feature that was harvested for every language in the 10% sample.
 The languages are listed by descending order of Proportional_Score